 Satay Chicken:

-- 2 lbs. chicken breasts, boneless and skinless cut into 1-inch cubes
+- 2 pounds chicken breast, boneless and skinless cut into 1-inch cubes

 - ¼ cup coconut milk